 9) Use a scrap of fabric or family memento to personalize your grimoire.
 Pieces of old blankets or the clothing of loved ones add intimacy to your book and bring a history of their own.

-10) Play with writing on different kinds of paper: crinkly paper, homemade paper, old mail, tissue paper, napkins or scrapbook papers.
+10) Experiment with writing on different kinds of paper: crinkly paper, homemade paper, old mail, tissue paper, napkins or scrapbook papers.

 11) Write recipe cards and tuck them throughout the book.

 12) Use a stencil to add interest to the cover or page corners.
 Purchase a stencil or create your own.